 Arizona Drug Crime Defense Attorney

 The liberalization of marijuana laws in many states has created a certain amount of confusion—and complacency—about drug laws in Arizona.
 But make no mistake about it.
 Drug possession, cultivation, manufacture, sale, trafficking, and other drug-related behaviors are serious crimes in our state.
-As a result, conviction carries serious penalties that can negatively affect nearly every aspect of your life.
-And as your Phoenix drug lawyer can tell you, this includes marijuana.
+As a result, a conviction carries serious penalties that can negatively affect nearly every aspect of your life.
+As your Phoenix drug lawyer can tell you, this includes marijuana.
 Even possession of small amounts less than two pounds is a felony punishable by up to two years in prison and a $750 fine.
 We understand how stressful this situation can be, that is why are here to listen.
 We can work a case up together.

 Consequences of a Drug Crime Conviction